-Hertfordshire Local Pharmaceutical Committee represents and supports all pharmacy contractors in Hertfordshire by negotiating for local enhanced services such as the supply of emergency hormonal contraception, needle exchange, supervised methadone consumption, chlamydia screening and smoking cessation services.
-The LPC also supports the implementation of the pharmacy contractual framework by liaising with contractors and the Area Team.
+Community Pharmacy Hertfordshire (CPH) represents and supports all pharmacy contractors in Hertfordshire by negotiating for local enhanced services such as the supply of emergency hormonal contraception, needle exchange, supervised methadone consumption, chlamydia screening and smoking cessation services.
+CPH also supports the implementation of the pharmacy contractual framework by liaising with contractors and the Area Team.

-The LPC is constituted according to the model constitution set out by the Pharmaceutical Services Negotiating Committee and operates within a corporate governance framework.
-Funding for the LPC is derived from a levy paid by all pharmacy contractors in Hertfordshire.
-The LPC Constitution was revised in 2014 due to the changes in the local NHS infrastructure.
+CPH is constituted according to the model constitution set out by the Pharmaceutical Services Negotiating Committee (PSNC) and operates within a corporate governance framework.
+Funding for CPH is derived from a levy paid by all pharmacy contractors in Hertfordshire.
+The CPH Constitution was revised in 2014 due to the changes in the local NHS infrastructure.

 Strategic Plan and Priority Work Streams

-In April 2018 the LPC agreed a three year strategic plan to run until March 2021 that included an overarching vision, mission and aims.
+In April 2018 CPH agreed a three year strategic plan to run until March 2021 that included an overarching vision, mission and aims.

 The priorities for achievement would refresh every financial year during the three year period and have been updated as outlined below.